ghc-proposals/ghc-proposals/proposals/0000-ghc-cpp.rst

 There may be potential interactions between this extension and CPP.
 It would probably be wise to emit a warning if both are enabled at the same time.

+We will have to ensure that the appropriate file search paths for any ``#include "filename"`` directives match what would happen in the CPP case.

 Costs and Drawbacks